Living Trust: An Oxygen Mask

 Blech.

 That night, it all looked gray and beige.
 The aroma?
 A nauseating medley of ginger, garlic, soy sauce, and vinegar.
 I ate anyway - nourishment for the next day's funeral home visit and memorial preparations.
-Met with an advisor, scheduled a meeting with the parish priest, gathered photos, serached for Dad’s contacts of friends and colleagues.
+Met with an advisor, scheduled a meeting with the parish priest, gathered photos, searched for Dad’s contacts of friends and colleagues.
 Then, more food throughout the novena - nine days of prayers.

 As organized as Dad was, he hadn't planned his own funeral.
 My brother and I calmed my hyperventilating Mom while selecting a casket.
 After signing forms in an incense-infused meeting room, we paid for the funeral arrangements.
 Then, we drove to the plot where Dad would be buried days later.